 The size and membership of the governing body would be influenced by considerations such as knowledge and expertise across key domains including health care delivery, financing, law and public health coverage programs; reflection of California's diversity, including consideration of geographic, racial, ethnic and language, and socioeconomic differences; and avoidance of real or perceived conflicts of interest.
+Effective governance will require clear and robust prohibitions on conflicts of interest.
 Conflicts of interest could take many forms but would include, for example, the disqualification of any individual or employee of an organization with a direct financial interest in the decisions of the body.